AI-In-Population-Health-Lab/Deep-Transfer-Learning-Package-Release-V1/README.md

 	```

-2. **BL_target**: using the target training dataset to train a model, and obtaining a trained model under the target setting;
+2. **BL_target**: use the target training dataset to train a model, and obtain a trained model under the target setting;
 	```pyrhon
 	#train different target models based on different target datasets with default parameters
 	python learnTargetModel.py